anomaly/prestans-docs/source/providers.rst

 Fitting into your environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 An API end point should respond if the user is unauthenticated, obviously with a message to tell them they are unauthenticated.
 API's are client agnostic, so It's nearly "*never*"" the API end point's responsibility to send the user to a login page.
-If a uesr is accessing a resource they are not meant to be, prestans will send a properly formed message as the response.
+If a uesr is accessing a resource they are not meant to be, Prestans will send a properly formed message as the response.

 ``prestans.provider.auth`` provides a stub for the ``AuthContextProvider``, this class is never meant to be used directly, your application is expected to provide a ``class`` that extends from ``AuthContextProvider``.
 It defines the following method stubs: